zhanksun/zhanksun.github.io/_posts/2020-03-12-github-pages.md

 ### Testing your GitHub Pages site locally with Jekyll

-1. Install Ruby and RubyGems (usually they are installed on MacOS);
+1. Installing Ruby and RubyGems (usually they are installed on MacOS);
   1. Use the two bash commands `ruby -v` and `gem -v` to check the version in your system;
-2. f
+2. Installing the github-pages gem
+  * `gem install github-pages`
+  * `gem update github-pages`